×

 FluentU Ad

-Build up your word bank and then try seeing how many holiday words you can recognize during the films you watch!
+Build up your word bank and then try seeing how many holiday words you can recognize during the films and shows you watch!
+You can also pair these videos with some French Christmas songs and holiday greetings

-Don’t just stop with these great French cartoons, but continue your holiday season binge-fest with some wonderful live-action French Christmas films as well!
+Don’t just stop with these great French cartoons—continue your holiday season binge-fest with some wonderful live-action French Christmas films.

 Enjoy the Christmas season and have a joyeux Noël!
 (Merry Christmas!)